BasPieren/meesterproef-1819/README.md

 Now I said I understaind that we come from CMD, we are not brainless developers that just make what they are given.
 But for the meesterproef we get graded for what we make, not the concept.
 Koop still disagreed.
 I said "Well I choose the wrong project then."

 So after our meeting we said down and started prioretising the most important features in the app.
-Whe made a MoSCow chart.
+Whe made a MoSCoW chart.
 I would start working out the sport provider flow of creating events since I wanted to focus on data managment.

 ![MoSCoW](https://i.imgur.com/bkKiAp4.jpg)